miklevin/MikeLev.in/_posts/2024-09-14-big-tech-picture.md

 <div class="mermaid">
 graph TB
-    A1958[LISP Created by John McCarthy at MIT 1958] A1962[FORMAC Developed by Jean E. Sammet at IBM 1962] A1966[BCPL Introduced by Martin Richards at Cambridge University 1966] A1967[ITS Developed at MIT 1967]
+    A1958[LISP Created by John McCarthy at MIT 1958] A1966[BCPL Introduced by Martin Richards at Cambridge University 1966] A1967[ITS Developed at MIT 1967]
     A1969[Unix Created by Ken Thompson and Dennis Ritchie at Bell Labs 1969]